 State and Local Incentives

 In addition to the federal ITC, many states, cities, and utility companies offer their own incentives and rebates to encourage solar adoption.
 These incentives vary widely by location and can include cash rebates, performance-based incentives, property tax exemptions, and sales tax exemptions on solar equipment.
 For instance, states like California, New York, and Massachusetts have robust incentive programs that can significantly offset the upfront cost of installing a solar energy system.
-Researching the incentives available in your area and working with a knowledgeable solar installer can help you identify and take advantage of these opportunities.

 How to Apply for Incentives and Rebates